ADVERSE CHILDHOOD EXPERIENCES (ACEs)

 According to the National Survey of Children’s Health, 34.8 million children across the United States are impacted by ACEs.
 ACEs are exposures in childhood to abuse, neglect, parental incarceration, divorce, or domestic violence that have been shown to affect virtually every domain in which a child functions.
 ACEs are associated with health impairment across the life course and are strongly related to the prevalence of numerous health problems (Felitti, et. al, 1998).

-The Trauma-informed ACEs Screening and Evaluation (TASIE) Project ECHO utilizes a toxic stress framework to integrate ACEs screening, and trauma-informed strengths-based interventions that will change the standard of pediatric primary care that recognizes the impact of ACEs on health and effectively treats toxic stress in children.
+The Trauma-Informed ACEs Screening and Intervention Evaluation (TASIE) Project ECHO utilizes a toxic stress framework to integrate ACEs screening, and trauma-informed strengths-based interventions that will change the standard of pediatric primary care that recognizes the impact of ACEs on health and effectively treats toxic stress in children.
 The TASIE Project is funded by the Health Resources & Services Administration (HRSA) & is being conducted through partnership with the New Jersey Chapter, American Academy of Pediatrics (NJAAP), Center for Youth Wellness (CYW) – a program of Safe & Sound, & Kaiser’s Center for Community Health & Evaluation (CCHE).

 Over the three-year project period, CYW and NJAAP are implementing CYW’s Pilot Site Program for three cohorts of pediatric practices, each over a period of nine months, utilizing the Project ECHO® Quality Improvement (QI) framework.
 The Project ECHO® QI framework was chosen to more effectively engage pediatric primary care practices throughout the country, and ensure that practices will hear and learn from the on-the-ground experiences of their peers and experts using the “All Teach, All Learn” method of learning.
 The TASIE Project is being evaluated to yield a scalable model for integrating ACEs screening and trauma-informed strengths-based patient follow up at practices across the country.